fenago/machine-learning-for-finance/lab_guides/Lab_10.md

-An intuitive guide to Bayesian inference {#an-intuitive-guide-to-bayesian-inference .title style="clear: both"}
+An intuitive guide to Bayesian inference
 -----------------------------------------------------------